How to Convert an LLC to S Corporation? (2023 Upd. Guide)

 There are a few reasons why people choose to switch from LLC to S Corp.
 The most common reason is to save on self-employment taxes.
 A self-employment tax is a tax you have to pay if you're self-employed.

-As an S Corp, you can elect to have your business income taxed as personal income, which means you'll only be subject to the lower personal tax rates.
+As an S Corp, you can elect to have your business income taxed as personal income, which means you'll only be subject to lower personal tax rates.

 Finally, some businesses choose to switch because they feel it makes them look more professional.
 Having S Corp status can boost your business credibility, which can be helpful when you're trying to win over customers or clients.